EDITORIAL: Brown health proposals will help Californians [The Fresno Bee]

-In addition, Brown committed the state to a major plank of the federal Affordable Care Act: coverage of people without children earning up to 138% of the federal poverty line, which is $15,415 a year.
+In addition, Brown committed the state to a major plank of the federal Affordable Care Act: coverage of people without children earning up to 138% of the federal poverty line, which is

 This was a smart decision by the governor for many reasons.